ValeriyAndreevichPushkarev/ShadowZone/README.md

 ## TODO: ##

-Add results in one-hot encoding
+Add results in one-hot encoding.

+Compare with charge-based logic on modern lithography (I can use sums of E (electrostatic potentials) to implement any function with only 3 n-stripes xD ).